microsoft/iglu-datasets/README.md

 ### Data Collection Platform

 We have released the data collection tool used for collecting these datasets.
-For more information check out this [repo] (https://github.com/iglu-contest/iglu-data-collection-tool/tree/main)
+For more information check out this [repo](https://github.com/iglu-contest/iglu-data-collection-tool/tree/main).

 ### Grid prediction score calculation